dsccommunity/ComputerManagementDsc/README.md

   the local computer.
 - **WindowsEventLog**: This resource allows configuration of a specified Windows Event Log.
+- **WindowsCapability**: Provides a mechanism to enable or disable Windows Capabilities on a target node.

 This project has adopted [this code of conduct](CODE_OF_CONDUCT.md).